From a £90m bonus to jail: The fall of a star trader

 It's a seminal moment for UK prosecutors in their six-year investigation.
 Bittar, famous for receiving multi-million dollar bonuses, is one of the highest-profile traders to be convicted in the global rate-rigging probe.

-"It wouldn't be right to comment on this at the moment," David Savell, Bittar's lawyer at Locke Lord LLP in London, said by telephone Thursday.
+"It wouldn't be right to comment on this at the moment," David Savell, Bittar's lawyer at Locke Lord LLP in London, said on Thursday.

 When the scandal first engulfed the business world after the global financial crisis a decade ago, the initial focus was on banks, which paid about US$9 billion in fines for manipulating the London interbank offered rate and its euro counterpart.